MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/New-MgSiteListContentType.md

   - `[ReadOnly <Boolean?>]`: If true, the content type cannot be modified unless this value is first set to false.
   - `[Sealed <Boolean?>]`: If true, the content type cannot be modified by users or through push-down operations.
 Only site collection administrators can seal or unseal content types.

-COLUMNLINKS <IMicrosoftGraphColumnLink\[]>: The collection of columns that are required by this content type
+COLUMNLINKS <IMicrosoftGraphColumnLink[]>: The collection of columns that are required by this content type
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Name <String>]`: The name of the column  in this content type.

-COLUMNPOSITIONS <IMicrosoftGraphColumnDefinition\[]>: Column order information in a content type.
+COLUMNPOSITIONS <IMicrosoftGraphColumnDefinition1[]>: Column order information in a content type.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Boolean <IMicrosoftGraphBooleanColumn>]`: booleanColumn
     - `[(Any) <Object>]`: This indicates any property can be added to this object.